apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/propertykey.md

 Params Description:

 - name: The name of the property type, required.
-- data_type: The data type of the property type, including: bool, byte, int, long, float, double, string, date, uuid, blob.
-The default data type is string.
+- data_type: The data type of the property type, including: bool, byte, int, long, float, double, text, blob, date, uuid.
+The default data type is text.
 - cardinality: The cardinality of the property type, including: single, list, set.
 The default cardinality is single.

 Request Body Field Description: